1.1 In these Terms and Conditions, unless the context otherwise requires, the words below will have the following meanings:

 i) New Customers and existing Customers opening a new retail outlet or upon the transfer of a business must pay for their supplies by direct debit.
 No other payment options shall be permitted.

 ii) The bank accounts of all Customers paying by direct debit will be debited on the second Wednesday following supply.

-In exceptional circumstances, as agreed in advance and in writing with the Company, payments may be made by cheque.
-Customer cheques are to be made payable to "Smiths News" and must be received no later than the Friday following the week's supply.
+In exceptional circumstances and only as agreed in advance and in writing with the Company, payments may be made by cheque.
+Customer cheques are to be made payable to “Smiths News” and must be received no later than the Friday following the week’s supply.

 d) Refused Cheques/Direct Debits

-i) A compensation charge (which shall be notified by the Company from time to time) shall be levied each and every time a Customer's payment by cheque or direct debit is refused.
+i) An administration charge (which shall be notified by the Company from time to time) shall be levied each and every time a Customer’s payment by cheque or direct debit is refused.

 ii) Cheques refused by the Company’s bank will not be re-presented and direct debits remaining unpaid will not be carried forward to the following week.
 The Company will advise the Customer of the value of the refused payment and (unless otherwise agreed) the Customer must pay the full amount of the refused payment (together with the compensation charge(s)) within a timescale specified by the Company by banker’s draft or credit or debit card.